Factorized Blank Thresholding for Improved Runtime Efficiency of Neural Transducers: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this work, we established the importance of RNN-T's joiner on transcription accuracy, decoding speed, and on-device memory consumption.
-To optimize the joiner, we factorized it into separate blank and non-blank portions, and apply a novel blank thresholding technique to conditionally skip the more expensive non-blank computation.
+To optimize the joiner, we utilize HAT-style joiner factorization and apply a novel blank thresholding technique to conditionally skip the more expensive non-blank computation.
 Our approach improves decoding speed by 26-30\% and reduces overall on-device power consumption by 43-53\%, all without any WER degradation.
 For future work, we plan to combine factorized blank thresholding with recent predictor optimization techniques to further improve runtime efficiency.
-We will also experiment with a dynamic and trainable probability threshold instead of using a fixed threshold in all scenarios.
+We will also experiment with a dynamic and trainable probability threshold instead of using a fixed threshold.